Let’s see how some eCommerce predictions have been coming along.

 HBO Game of Thrones Influencer Boxes:

-In 2011 (and again in 2013), boxes containing replicas of artefacts from the TV series were sent to celebrities and critics.
+In 2011 (and again in 2013), boxes containing replicas of artifacts from the TV series were sent to celebrities and critics.
 These ‘influencer boxes’ introduced the recipients to the fantasy world from Game of Thrones.
-The influencers would enjoy a sense of exclusivity, and then proceed to share the news with their followers. [learn more]
+The influencers would enjoy a sense of exclusivity and then proceed to share the news with their followers. [learn more]

 3. Marketers will connect the dots between email and social